Planning Policy Evidence Base:

 Erewash has an extremely diverse natural environment which supports strong biodiversity networks across the Borough.
 While the Council has challenging growth targets it is required to meet, this should not be at the expense of its natural environment, with new development expected to support net increases in biodiversity wherever this is possible.
 The environment is an extremely broad entity, and much work has been produced by the Council and partners to understand its unique qualities locally, the sensitivities caused and challenges posed by ongoing changes to the climate, whilst recognising those assets which require protection and enhancement through the planning system.

-The range of evidence base documents listed below reflects the inherent diversity found within the Borough’s environment.
+The range of evidence base documents/web page links listed below reflects the inherent diversity found within the Borough’s environment.

 Greater Nottingham Strategic Flood Risk Assessment (GNSFRA) – Technical Report (2008) (docunment to be uploaded in due course)